 Ralph Lewis M.D.

 Ralph Lewis, M.D., is a psychiatrist at Sunnybrook Health Sciences Centre in Toronto, Canada; an assistant professor in the Department of Psychiatry at the University of Toronto; and a psycho-oncology consultant at the Odette Cancer Centre in Toronto.
-His clinical work focuses on youth psychiatry and psycho-oncology.
+He is a full-time clinician in a hospital-based practice, focusing particularly on youth and young adult psychiatry, and (separately) on psycho-oncology in adults and the elderly.

 Synopsis of Finding Purpose in a Godless World: